-For over a year I have been using the EVO Shift gimbal.
-The iPhone app it’s compatible with is easy to use, and it also works with Android devices.
-There are many other good brands of gimbals as well.
-If you’re shopping on Amazon, read the reviews on a variety of different gimbals to see which one best meets your needs.
-The DJl Osmo Mobile 3 is a popular gimbal with great reviews as is the Zhiyun Official Smooth 4 Hand-held Gimbal.
-I love that the Zhiyun comes in white.
+I’ve been using the EVO Shift gimbal for a few years now.
+The compatible app works for both Android and iPhone.
+If you’re shopping on Amazon, read the reviews on a variety of different gimbals to see which one best fits your needs.
+The DJl Osmo Mobile 3 is a popular gimbal with great reviews as is the Zhiyun Crane that will support a DSLR.
+It’s compatible with both Canon, Sony, and Nikon.

-The EVO Shift is a 3 Axis hand-held gimbal stabilizer that allows you to take perfect 180-degree and 330-degree panoramic shots, track objects with the Smart-Track feature, and shoot time-lapse videos.
-And you know the Dolly movement and crane shots I talked about above?
+The EVO Shift is a 3 Axis hand-held gimbal stabilizer that enables you to capture perfect 180° and 330° panoramic shots, track objects with the Smart-Track feature, and shoot time-lapse videos.
+And you know the Dolly Movement and Crane shots I talked about above?
 You can easily capture these types of shots with the EVO, duplicating productions that use expensive equipment.

 Control the record and zoom functions right from the handle, while fine-tuning your angles with the touch-sensitive, 4-way joystick.
-The EVO is multi-functional, coming with three stabilization modes to choose from for the ultimate in freedom of motion.
+The EVO is multi-functional – it comes with three stabilization modes to choose from for the ultimate in freedom of motion.

 Getting Started Online

-If you’d like to learn more tips and tricks for running an online business, or get started if you’re new to the online world, check out my #1 recommended resource here.
-Now, more than ever is a great time to create your very own business on the internet.
+If you’d like to learn more tips and tricks for running an online business, or to get started if you’re new to the online world, check out my #1 recommended resource.
+Now, more than ever is an opportune time to create your very own business on the internet.
 It’s a fantastic way to invest in yourself and your financial future.

 Do you use a gimbal?
 Can you offer any cool tips and tricks?
 Let me know in the comments: